rydmike/flex_color_scheme/README.md

 ### Example 5 - The TabBar Style

-The `tabBarStyle` property can be used to toggle the theme the tab bar receives.
-By default, a theme that is designed to make it fit in an app bar, regardless of which style you have selected for it, is used.
+The `tabBarStyle` property can be used to toggle the theme the `TabBar` receives.
+By default, a theme that is designed to make it fit in an `AppBar`, regardless of which style you have selected for it, is used.
 This is the `FlexTabBarStyle.forAppBar` style.
-The typical usage of a TabBar is to have it in an AppBar, and the default style works for this use case.
+The typical usage of a `TabBar` is to have it in an `AppBar`, and the default style works for this use case.

 Alternatively you can choose a style that makes a `TabBarTheme` that fits well on background colors.
-Use this option if you only intend to use the TabBar in a Scaffold body, in Dialogs, Drawers or other surface and background colored Material, then you do not have re-theme it or style it separately for this purpose.
+Use this option if you intend to use the `TabBar` in a `Scaffold` body, in Dialogs, Drawers or other surface and background colored Material.
+If you do so, you do not have re-theme it, or style it separately for this purpose.

-If you intend to use TabBar widgets in both AppBar's and on surface and backgrounds, you will have to choose the style that makes most sense for your use case and theme it separately for the other case, just like you have to do with Flutter standard TabBar theme as well.
+If you intend to use `TabBar` widgets in both AppBars and on surface and backgrounds, you will have to choose the style that most often fits your use case.
+Then theme it separately for the other use case.
+You would have to do the same with Flutter standard themes and `TabBarTheme` as well when not using FlexColorScheme, but the first theme your get without effort.

-Which tab bar style and resulting tab bar theme, actually works best, depends on the background color.
-Here we see tab bars used on surfaces and in an app bar, when the app bar is using the primary color.
+Which `tabBarStyle` style and resulting `TabBarTheme` actually works best, depends on the background color.
+Here we see TabBars used on surfaces and in an `AppBar`, when the AppBar is using primary color.
 As can be seen, the tab bar theme that goes well in an app bar in such a case, does not fit on the surfaces at all, and wise versa.

 <img src="https://github.com/rydmike/flex_color_scheme/blob/master/resources/TabBar-on-primary.png?raw=true" alt="tab bar on primary"/>

-If you plan to use only surface, background (also the branded ones) colored app bars, you can see that both tab bar styles, and their resulting themes work for both situations.
+If you plan to use only surface or background (also the branded ones) colored AppBars, you can see that both tab bar styles, and their resulting themes work for both situations.
 The difference is minor, and it is a matter of opinion which one is preferable.
-Both style options can be used if you restrict your app bar color to background colors.
+Both style options can be used if you restrict your app bar color to background colors, or their primary branded variants.
 In such a use case you can get away with using just one of the built-in style options, even if you use tab bars in both app bars and on other surfaces.